800 BUILDINGS AND SITES

 Decisions regarding the lease, sale, or disposal of school district real property are made by the board.
 In making its decision the board will consider the needs of the education program and the efficient use of public funds.

-Prior to the board’s final decision regarding real property, a public hearing will be held.
+Before the board may authorize disposition of real property by sale, gift, or lease for a period of more than one year, a public hearing will be held.
 The board will adopt a resolution announcing the proposed sale which will contain notice of the time and place of the public hearing and the description of the property or locally known address.
 Notice of the time and place of the public hearing will be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date.
-Upon completion of the public hearing, the board may dispose of the property.
+Upon completion of the public hearing, the board may dispose authorize disposition of the property in accordance with the proposal reviewed during the public hearing.

 If the real property contains less than two acres, is located outside of a city, is not adjacent to a city and was previously used as a schoolhouse site, the property may revert to the owner of the tract from whom the property was taken following the procedures set forth in Iowa Code 297.15-.25.

-In the case of the razing of a school district facility, in an amount in excess of the statutory minimum required by law, the board will advertise and take bids for the purpose of awarding the contract for the project.
+In the case of the razing of a school district facility, in an amount in excess of the statutory minimum required by law, the board will advertise and take bids or quotes as may be required and defined by Iowa Code chapter 26 for the purpose of awarding the contract for the project.

-Legal Reference: Iowa Code §§ 297.15-.25 (1993).
+Legal Reference: Iowa Code §§ 26;297.15-.25

 Cross Reference: 704 Revenue